CarlBittendorf/BipoSense/README.md

 Each project contains the following files and folders:

-* *Project.toml* and *Manifest.toml*: These two files list the required Julia packages, their dependencies and the versions used in this project.
+* *Project.toml*: Lists the required Julia packages.

 * *Data.toml*: This file, along with [DataToolkit.jl](https://github.com/tecosaur/DataToolkit.jl), is used to organize and manage our data and contains, among other things, descriptions, checksums and references to the code that was used to create the datasets.

 * *scripts*: Contains the specific code for processing data, fitting models, creating figures, and so on.

+Furthermore, the *Manifest.toml* file in the root directory of this repository contains the versions of the Julia packages used and their dependencies.

 ### Passive Sensing